tarquin-the-brave/blog/content/posts/dry-not-a-goal.md

 functions and squirrel them away in modules "utils\_1", "utils\_2", & "utils\_3", and I would have "achieved DRY".
-But the code would be more all over the place than when I started and I wouldn't have addressed the underlying cause of the problem that the abstractions we just wrong.
+But the code would be more all over the place than when I started and I wouldn't have addressed the underlying cause of the problem: that the abstractions were just wrong.

 > Dry can be a sign of good abstractions, but not a goal in itself.